 Although the national park is not as extensive as the ones you mostly find on the mainland, it still has its fair share of wildlife to enthrall you.
 A variety of lizards and geckos live here, along with birds and insects.
 Many endangered tropical plants are preserved, and it also serves as the nesting ground for various sea turtles.

 Here are some things you should be careful of when you are visiting Curacao.

-Curacao Travel Medical Insurance for International Travellers – FAQs
+Curacao Travel Medical Insurance for International Travelers – FAQs

 A travel medical insurance plan can provide you coverage in a foreign country.
 Sudden medical expenses in a foreign country can be expensive, and a plan will put you at ease.